rzyu45/Solverz-Cookbook/docs/source/index.rst

 Welcome to Solverz Cookbook!
 ============================================

-Here is a collection of Solverz examples
+Here presents a collection of modelling and numerical solution examples based on Solverz.

 Examples on Algebraic Equations